andrewringler/video-2-slit-scan/README.md

 # Video-2-Slit-Scan
 Video-2-Slit-Scan allows you to create a slit-scan image from a video.
 It provides a graphical interface for adjusting slit position and size.
 Video-2-Slit-Scan can support very large videos with modest RAM since it streams in the input video and writes out the output image to disk in chunks.
+Released for Windows and macOS (Mac/Apple/OS-X) as free software under the [MIT license](https://opensource.org/licenses/MIT).

 ![Slit-scan generated from Wellspring Fords video](documentation/2017-wellspring-fords.jpg) *slit-scan generated from [Wellspring Fords video](https://andrewringler.com/2017-11-wellspring-fords/), 2017*